LAUREN HOPKINS, FOUNDER / EDITOR-IN-CHIEF

 Jessica Taylor Price does not have a sense of balance or any arm strength, but she loves gymnastics and annoying people by correcting their grammar and spelling.
 She enjoys playing the guitar, reading, and re-watching the 2000 Olympic all-around, hoping for a different result.
 She lives in Cambridge with her husband and their beloved hamster.
 [Twitter]

 Joe Rinaldi‘s illustrious gymnastics career began with a summer tumbling class that was tragically cut short after just five weeks.
 Since then, he has been an avid gymnastics fan.
-In addition to gymnastics, Joe is also deeply passionate about dance and cheerleading.
-He is a proud father of two cats, Taryn Manning and Natasha Lyonne, whom he loves very much.
+In addition to gymnastics, Joe is a cheerleading and tumbling coach.
+He is a proud father of a cat, Smudge, whom he loves very much.
 [Twitter]

 Spanny Lee Tampson is a blogger by day, mother by night.
 And also by day, because she chooses not to neglect her infant son.
 She bestows upon him her knowledge of gymnastics, including but not limited to leotards, LOSOs, wrists, pretty competition hair, and side aerials.
 [Website] [Twitter]